-Section 6.
-RCSA section 26-112-48 deals with miscellaneous restrictions.
-Conforming edits are made to reflect elimination of closed seasons on lakes and ponds and the provisions of Public Act 21-12 eliminating closed seasons for fishing for trout.
-In response to requests by a municipality and several water companies, the proposal prohibits ice fishing at six additional waterbodies.
+Explanation: This amendment makes conforming edits to this section reflecting the elimination of closed seasons on lakes and ponds in compliance with the provisions of Public Act 21-12 that eliminated closed seasons for the sport fishing for trout.
+Additionally, in response to requests by a municipality and several water companies, the proposal prohibits ice fishing at six additional waterbodies.
 During development of these proposed regulations, the Town of Salisbury had requested the prohibition at Factory Pond, and the South Central Connecticut Regional Water Authority had requested the prohibition at Lake Chamberlain, Lake Saltonstall and the Maltby Lakes.
 During the public comment period the Metropolitan District Commission requested an ice fishing prohibition at Lake McDonough and the CT Water Company requested the prohibition at Shenipsit Lake.
-These prohibitions were requested due to concerns over lack of sufficient winter staff, public safety or for public health concerns (water contact at water supply reservoirs).
+These prohibitions were requested due to their concerns over lack of sufficient winter staff, public safety or for public health concerns (water contact at water supply reservoirs).
+DEEP acknowledges their concerns and has included ice fishing prohibitions requested by the Town of Salisbury, the South Central Connecticut Regional Water Authority, the MDC and the CT Water Company.